 The reprocessing of semi-critical devices requires HLD procedure.
-The effectiveness of PA in HLD soaking tericidal action on all planktonic strains tested (log10 reduction >5) whereas the sporicidal activity has failed (\log{10} reduction <4).
+The effectiveness of PA in HLD soaking procedures is well recognised.
+As expected, the procedure involving PA (10 min CT) has resulted in an effective bactericidal action on all planktonic strains tested (log10 reduction >5) whereas the sporicidal activity has failed (log{10} reduction <4).
 The wiping procedure involving ClO2 has displayed the same results on both of vegetative bacteria and spores after 30 s CT.
-Notably, when the CT with ClO2 was extended to 2 min, the wiping procedure has led to a significant decrease of the burden of B. subtilis spores $(\log{10} \text{ reduction } >5)$; thus the sporicidal activity was highlighted.
+Notably, when the CT with ClO2 was extended to 2 min, the wiping procedure has led to a significant decrease of the burden of B. subtilis spores (log10 reduction >5); thus the sporicidal activity was highlighted.
 There are few published studies that evaluate the in vitro bactericidal activity of a wiping procedure involving ClO2.
 Hence, comparison has been difficult to ascertain.
 In our knowledge, this is the first reported study that used a nasendoscope as an in vitro test carrier in order to assess the sporicidal activity of a HLD wiping procedure.
 Nevertheless, a valuable study performed according to EN14561 standard (European Committee for standardization (CEN) 2007), where a frosted glass contaminated with Mycobacterium avium has undergone a disinfection with ClO2 wipe, has already displayed a mycobactericidal activity (log10 reduction >4) in 30 s CT with mechanical action (Tzanisakis et al., 2012).
 These results are consistent with those recorded in the present study despite the difference of the test carriers and the microorganisms.